katebee/Battleships/README.md

-# Battlessssships
+# Battleships

-## A game.

-Python version of battleships.
+Slightly odd version of battleships, written in Python.